 Master of Science in Meteorology

-The Department of Meteorology and Climate Science is the only one of its kind in the CSU system.
+The Department of Meteorology & Climate Science is the only one of its kind in the CSU system.
 We offer BS and MS degrees in Meteorology (along with a BS, concentration in Climate Science), and minors in Meteorology and ‘Atmospheric and Seismic Hazards’.
-We also offer a variety of General Education courses covering topics including meteorology, climate, climate change, and air pollution.
+We also offer a variety of General Education courses covering topics including Meteorology, Climate, Climate Change, Fire Weather, and Air Pollution.

-Virtually all of our graduates over the past ten years are currently employed in various fields of meteorology, including those in private industry, academia, and the public sector such as the National Weather Service and the US Armed Forces.
+Virtually all of our graduates over the past ten years are currently employed in various fields of meteorology, including those in private industry, academia, and the public sector including the National Weather Service and the US Armed Forces.
 Find out what some of our Alumni are doing.

 San Jose State University Department of Meteorology, Duncan Hall 620